 Title 38, Chapter 44 of the South Carolina Code of Laws is cited as the Managing General Agents Act.
-A person must comply with all of the mandated licensing requirements to be licensed as a managing general agent (MGA).
+A person must comply with all of the mandated requirements to be approved as a managing general agent (MGA).

 The person must meet the definition of an MGA as defined in §38-44-20(3)(a) of the Managing General Agents Act.

 The person must be acting in that capacity for an insurer as defined in §38-44-20(2) of the Managing General Agents Act.
 Specifically, the insurer must be domiciled within the State of South Carolina.

 After reviewing the Managing General Agents Act and both of the specific criteria above are met, if it is determined that approval as an MGA is required, then the insurer must provide the following to the department:

 A copy of the MGA's South Carolina producer license.
 All South Carolina producer licensing requirements must be met before an MGA applicant will even be considered for approval.